Até que a Sbórnia nos Separe

 The film follows the consequences of the accidental fall of the wall that separates a small country called Sbórnia from the rest of the world, and the culture shock that the protagonists, Kraunus and Pletskaya will face.

 Plot

 Sbórnia is a small country that has always been isolated from the rest of the world, surrounded by a large wall that does not allow its contact with the neighbors.
-One day, however, an accident leads to the fall of the wall, and later the sbornians begin to discover the modern customs.
-Two local musicians, Kraunus and Pletskaya, observe the reactions of their countrymen: while some quickly adopt foreign culture, others prefer to reaffirm the sbornians traditions and resist imperialism.
+One day, however, an accident leads to the fall of the wall, and later the Sbornians begin to discover the modern customs.
+Two local musicians, Kraunus and Pletskaya, observe the reactions of their countrymen: while some quickly adopt foreign culture, others prefer to reaffirm the Sbornian traditions and resist imperialism.